-Nearly in every challenging situation, there are a number of specific actions you could do to reach a successful resolution or to ease the pain and minimize damage.
+Nearly in every challenging situation there are a number of specific actions you could do to reach a successful resolution or to ease the pain and minimize damage.
 Similarly, if you take a different course of action you might end up in bigger trouble.

 If there is no reasonable alternative in sight then you need to unlock your creativity and brainstorm some options.
-If there are too many options and difficult trade-offs then you need your judgment and your decision-making skills to select the best course of action.
+If there are too many options and difficult trade-offs then you need your judgment and your decision making skills to select the best course of action.
 You will most likely have only limited time and resources to make a decision.
 That can be overwhelming.
 Instead of panicking and letting your mind race in such a situation, write down your main thoughts and options.
 Consider them individually.
-This will help avoid cluttered thinking and give you clear guidance of how to get out of the financial crisis.
+This will help avoid cluttered thinking and give you a clear guidance of how to get out of the financial crisis.

 - Your emotions

 Understanding how to adequately handle your emotions (emotional intelligence) is an absolutely critical aspect in every given situation.
 Emotions are essentially messages from your inner brain to your conscious self.
-Your emotions can carry valuable clues for finding solutions and navigating through the most difficult problems you may face if you learn to read them properly.
+Your emotions can carry valuable clues for finding solutions and navigating through the most difficult problems you may face, if you learn to read them properly.
 However, like any concentrated power, emotions can turn highly destructive if mishandled.
-They can cloud or block your thinking and decision-making abilities.
+They can cloud or block your thinking and decision making abilities.
 Your inner voice, intuition or conscience is the most reliable navigator in preventing your crisis from ruining your wellbeing in the long term.
 Remember wealth follows health.